 —W. Edwards Deming

-Enterprises must continually respond to market changes.
-Software and systems built on stable technical foundations are easier to change and adapt.
+To support Business Agility, enterprises must continually respond to market changes and the quality of the work products that drive business value directly determine how quickly teams can deliver.
+The work products that drive business vary by domain but include software, hardware designs, scripts, configurations, images, marketing material, contracts, and many others.
+Products built on stable technical foundations that follow standards are easier to change and adapt.
 This is even more critical for large solutions, as the cumulative effect of even minor defects and wrong assumptions can create unacceptable consequences.

-Building high-quality systems is serious work that requires ongoing training and commitment, but the business benefits warrant the investment:
+Building high-quality requires ongoing training and commitment, but the business benefits warrant the investment:

 - Higher customer satisfaction